Activiti/activiti-7-developers-guide/overview/12factor.md

 ## \#4 - Design, build, release, run

 * **Design**: we keep a closed loop between design, RFC and coding to make sure that we rapidly build small features that improve our services and can frequently be released \(at least once a month\).
-* **Build**: Our CI servers build each of our services and release to Alfresco Nexus and Maven central so you can depend on frequently released artefacts and nightly builds.
-If you work against nightly builds of our services and projects while you are developing your apps you can help us to make sure that everything will work for you when you release your apps/services.
-Stop fearing SNAPSHOTS.
+* **Build**: Our CI servers build each of our services and release to Alfresco Nexus and Maven central so you can depend on frequently released artefacts.
 All of our services can be configured using environment variables so we keep them immutable and you can change their configuration using standard container practices
 * **Release**: for domain-specific modules/services we provide mechanisms to make sure that you can reproduce your releases to be able to audit and troubleshoot when things go wrong
-* **Run**: we provide both docker-compose and Minikube setups so you can run all the infrastructure and services locally for development purposes
+* **Run**: we provide hierarchical HELM charts that enable simple deployment of both infrastructure and applications.
+You can find how to get started with these HELM charts in our Getting Started Guides.

 ## \#5 - Configurations, credentials and code

 Configurations for all Activiti Cloud services are provided by env variables and the use of Spring Cloud configuration service is available for system/platform-wide configurations.
+These configuration can be divided by environments and by using Secrets from Kubernetes we enable integration with other secret provider.

 ## \#6 - Logs

 Activiti Cloud services' logs are delegated to the infrastructure.
 You can hook up your ELK stack to analyse and monitor your logs.
 Environment variables are used to configure where the logs are written.
+We want to rely on common tools for monitoring and logging instead of providing our own custom solution for this.

 ## \#7 - Disposability